-Our Committee also approved the payout of shares under our performance share unit ("PSU") awards that we granted in 2017 with a performance period of 2017-2019 at a level of 45% of target based on our achievement of total shareholder return of 62% and return on invested capital ("ROIC") of 28% over the three-year performance period.
+Our Committee also approved the payout of shares under our performance share unit ("PSU") awards that we granted in 2018 with a performance period of 2018-2020 at a level of 118% of target based on our achievement of total shareholder return of 200% and return on invested capital ("ROIC") of 35% over the three-year performance period.
+The Committee-approved payout of 118% of target does not reflect any discretionary adjustments in light of COVID-19.

 We believe the compensation of our NEOs aligns well with our performance, but we also believe that this alignment is not always reflected in the Summary Compensation Table in the same way we view the alignment for our internal purposes.
 This is because the Summary Compensation Table values are required by Securities and Exchange Commission rules to include the full grant date fair value of equity awards in the year the awards are granted.
 The grant date fair value is an accounting value that projects the potential value of awards based on assumptions about, among other things, certain future events.
 The grant date fair value is different from the economic value of the awards to our NEOs, which may be lower or higher than the grant date fair value depending on the price of our common stock.
-For this reason, we are including in this proxy statement, as a supplement to the required Summary Compensation Table, a comparison of our NEOs' realizable pay for 2019 with their total compensation as shown in the Summary Compensation Table.
+For this reason, we are including in this proxy statement, as a supplement to the required Summary Compensation Table, a comparison of our NEOs' realizable pay for 2020 with their total compensation as shown in the Summary Compensation Table.
+This year, as a result of the strong performance of our stock price compared to our peers, our NEOs' total realizable compensation is higher than the total compensation reflected in the Summary Compensation Table.